Theskrtnerd/Theskrtnerd.github.io/content/about.md

 ### Introduction

-Hi, I'm Barry Tran, a second-year student at the University of Adelaide with a passion for mathematics and coding.
+Hi there, I'm Viet Bach (Barry) Tran, a second-year Computer Science student with a passion for mathematics and coding.

-Currently, I'm focused on **Artificial Intelligence** and **Quantitative Analysis**, driven by the potential to apply logic and technology to solve real-world problems.
-I'm excited to continue exploring and innovating in these fields.
+Right now, I'm interested in Artificial Intelligence and Quantitative Finance, and I look forward to contributing to these fields.

 ---